Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations

 Table~\ref{tbl:total_time} reports the total time taken for both the uniform and variable mesh partitions.
-In all cases, the slowest run times are reported for the $P^\prime(G)$, primarily due to the time required for the partition.
+In all cases, the slowest run times are reported for the $P(G)$, primarily due to the time required for the partition.
 Note this also drastically affects the scaling of the total run time with number of processors.
-The fastest times are reported for $P^\prime(F)$.
-Figure~\ref{fig:total_time} also reports these values.
-The left subplot reports the times required using the mesh for partitioning as shown in blue and DFN-based graph are shown in green; hatched bars are for the uniform mesh and solid bars are the variable mesh.
-The right subplot is Log-Log plot of the total times corresponding to the one on left.
-Notice that using the DFN-based partitioning demonstrates good strong scaling, the red dotted line is ideal scaling, with increasing number of CPUs while the mesh based partitioning shows poor scaling with total run time increasing with the number of CPUs.
+The fastest times are reported for $P(F)$.
+And the total run times for $P(F/G)$ are slightly larger than $P(F)$.